 The combined return on capital employed in Skanska's three Project Development operations will be greater than or equal to 10 percent.

-The table shows the financial targets for the period 2016–2020 as well as the outcome for 2020.
-In 2016, all of the financial targets in the business plan were reached exept for the Construction target.
+The table shows the financial targets for the period 2016–2020 as well as the outcome for 2017.
+In 2017, all of the financial targets in the business plan were reached except for the Construction target.

 Return on equity for the period of ≥ 18%